 The work of the Commission described below shows that the Commission and its staff are challenged by a constant and varied workflow.
-The Commission meets either in person or by telephone conference calls many times during the year to review complaints, to consider investigations, and to determine the resolution of cases.
+The Commission meets either in person, by telephone, or video conference many times during the year to review complaints, consider investigations, and to determine the resolution of cases.
 It also meets in person for formal proceedings.
-Additionally, the Chairperson is constantly in contact with the Executive Director about policy and meeting matters.
+Additionally, the Chairperson is constantly in contact with the Executive Director regarding policy and meeting matters.